bibenji/reading-sheets/Plan.md

-## For The Week :
+## En cours :

+- Go programming blueprints

+- Programming in Go

+- Design Patterns - Elements of reusable object oriented software

+- Microservices from day one

 - 100 Things Every Designer Needs To Know About People

-- Design Patterns
+## For later :

 - Refactoring, improving the design of existing code

 - Algo : cracking code interview ?
-- autres bouquins d'algo
+- Other algo books

-- Réseaux
+- Réseaux / Network
 - Hacking
 - Cryptographie